+BleachBit is a free, open source and light-weight program to clean up system space and helps to maintain privacy by deleting sensitive data.
+It is easy to use BleachBit as it just takes one click in analyzing and deleting trash of your system.
 Although comparing with Windows Linux does not have that much trash to clean up but BleachBit does not only deletes system data but also other applications data like Web browsers and so on.
 Windows creates more junk than Linux so deleting through BleachBit on Linux does not take much time.

+In just one click you can analyze the size of unimportant files on the system.
+Click preview and scan will be started.
+After the scan is finished, there below in the right side data to be recovered, as highlighted below.
 BleachBit analysis includes all data that is to be deleted (according to BleachBit) but Linux system does not permit to delete all data.
-So when you click Clean BleachBit can only delete the data that system allowed to delete.
-For example in left image data analyzed to be deleted is 1.05GB but system allowed to delete 318.5MB data.
+So when you click Clean BleachBit can only delete the data that the system allowed to delete.
+For example in left image data analyzed to be deleted is 1.05GB but the system allowed to delete 318.5MB data.